-The majority of engineering curricula include a course that applies the concepts of Newtonian mechanics, vector analysis, and calculus to analyze stationary rigid bodies-often referred to as Statics.
+Most undergraduate engineering curricula in the United States include a course that applies the concepts of Newtonian mechanics, vector analysis, and calculus to analyze forces on stationary rigid bodies-often referred to as Statics.
 This subject is frequently taught using a "traditional" approach where the instructor lectures to students about key concepts and works a large number of example problems at the board while students take notes.
-Perhaps because the subject is taken by so many engineering students across multiple disciplines, a number of investigators have developed and examined innovative teaching strategies for improving student learning in Statics.
-(See, for example, [2-4].)
+Perhaps because the subject is taken by so many engineering students across multiple disciplines, a number of investigators have developed and examined innovative teaching strategies for improving student learning in Statics2-9.
+Some of these strategies have included the use of PowerPoint[®] slides as one component of an effective instructional approach.